albertgarcia7149/Algorithms/README.md

 # Algorithms
 To do:
-Quicksort
+Quicksort,
-Merge sort
+Merge sort,
-Counting sort
+Counting sort,
-GSA
+GSA,
-closest pair of points
+Closest pair of points,